1. Help Center

 Subitem

-Useful for fixed expenses that are specific to a month and an account.
-For example, contractor expense planned by individual contractor.
+Subitems are useful for fixed expenses that are specific to a month and an account.
+For example, contractor expenses planned by the individual contractor.

 Tile

 A trial balance contains all the general accounts and their totals for a respective period of time.
-It is the report where debits and credits are proven to be in balance before preparing the financial statements referred to the as the Income Statement, Balance Sheet, and Statement of Cash Flows
+It is the report where debits and credits are proven to be in balance before preparing the financial statements referred to as the Income Statement, Balance Sheet, and Statement of Cash Flows.

 To simplify selections of data for users, Jirav utilizes an engine to point at any data line within the model using a filter.
 The UA Picker is used throughout Jirav – you will find it on dashboard tiles, report elements, and drivers.